andy-612/MarketPlace-CSCI-UA470/README.md

 # MarketPlace System

-## Description
+## Description and Vision

-- This project is a marketplace that facilitate trades between Buyers and Sellers.
-Different buyers can come to this platform to browse, purchase, and review products available for sale.
-Sellers are able to upload products to this platform, which is managed by a single platform seller.
-The reason for a single manager is to facilitate the sourcing of products and to provide a platform where different buyers can come together to interact.
+- We believe our marketplace system helps facilitate trading strongly between buyers and sellers.
+Different buyers can come to this platform to create a profile, browse products available for sale, purchase products, and leave reviews for products.
+As for the sellers, we envisioned a single platform manager that interfaces with the many sellers who are able to upload products to the manager.
+This is essentially a Costco-like business model to facilitate the sourcing of products from different sellers and places, and enabling faster distribution to customers.

 ## Use Case Diagrams